 Schools Can Get Involved

-Schools can also promote National Game & Puzzle Week by incorporating educational games and activities into their curriculum.
+Schools can also promote games and puzzles by incorporating educational games and activities into their curriculum.
 Puzzles can be used in math instruction, while brain teasers and riddles can be ways to improve everything from language arts skills to learning science and social studies facts.
 There are educational games teachers can choose for their classrooms that are appropriate for very young children as well as older students.

 Whether it’s in school or at home, once children start playing games and working on puzzles, many will find it’s a fun activity they’ll want to continue.
 Integrating games into the home and classroom can help children improve social skills, increase critical thinking skills, and make connections to content skills.
 It’s also a great way to sneak in extra practice!